 - NPHL capacitated for laboratory confirmatory diagnosis of 2019-nCoV from 27 January 2020

 - International Airport for 2019-nCoV for the safe transfer of cases to designated hospitals

-- Personal Protective Equipment is prepositioned to different places
+- Personal Protective Equipment is prepositioned in different places

-- IEC materials developed and disseminated in close coordination
+- IEC materials are developed and disseminated in close coordination

 - Prime Minister’s Office and Ministry of Home Affairs debriefed regularly